Models of Jacobians of curves: Strict log and tropical Jacobian and representability

-\begin{example} The tropical Jacobian of a log curve depends on the log structures no $C/S$, and not only on the underlying scheme map $\ul C/\ul S$.
+\begin{example} The tropical Jacobian of a log curve depends on the log structures on $C/S$, and not only on the underlying scheme map $\ul C/\ul S$.
 Keeping the notations of \ref{example:1-gon}, $E/S$ comes via base-change from a log curve $E_0/S_0$, where $S_0$ is $\ul S$ with log structure given by

-The tropical jcobian of $E/S$ at the closed point is a free abelian group of rank $1$, while that of $E_0/S_0$ is trivial.
+The tropical Jacobian of $E/S$ at the closed point is a free abelian group of rank $1$, while that of $E_0/S_0$ is trivial.
 In this example, $E_0 \to S_0$ coincides with the log curve $E^\# \to S^\#$ provided by \ref{proposition:special_log_structure}. \end{example}